hazarjast/5g_rpi4_build/README.md

 If you modem device is not 'wwan0' updated it accordingly in the rules above.
 The TTL value of 65 is used here because TTL decrements and you need it to hit the cellular network with a TTL of 64 (65-1=64).
 This value can vary with some LAN configurations and cellular carriers so you may have to use something like 64 or 66 (some claim simply setting it to 64 is carrier agnostic but this has not been my experience, YMMV).

 ### Configure DMZ to Main Router
 Since I am using OPNSense as my main home router and will be using the RPi OpenWRT install as a modem host only, I will be statically assigning the IP address of my OPNSense WAN interface in the same IPv4 subnet as the RPi LAN and setting the RPi as the gateway for Internet traffic.
-My LAN devices are all IPv4 presently and my carrier, who is fully transitioned to IPv6 on their networks, finally fixed their 464xlat implementation recently so I won't be bothering with IPv6 addressing at the OPNSense router as part of this project.
+My LAN devices are all IPv4 presently and my carrier, who is fully transitioned to IPv6 on their networks, has a mostly-working 464xlat implementation on their side so I won't be bothering with IPv6 addressing at the OPNSense router WAN or LAN as part of this project.

 At this point many will ask: Why not setup a bridge or IPPT (IP Passthrough) to pass the cellular public IP to the OPNSense WAN?
 There's a couple reasons for this the first of which is how my carrier assigns IP addresses.
-Since all newer provisioned SIMs from my carrier will only allow attach to the network with a dual stack IPv4v6 (or IPv6 only) PDP connection profile, ModemManager's primary IP for the modem interface is thus IPv6; the IPv4 address is then set statically by ModemManager to 192.0.0.2 with gateway on the modem itself as 192.0.0.1.
-Obviously this IPv4 address is not in publicly routable address space so there's no use bridging it to OPNSense WAN.
+Since all newer provisioned SIMs from my carrier will only allow attach to the network with a dual stack IPv4v6 (or IPv6 only) PDP connection profile, ModemManager's primary IP for the modem interface is thus IPv6; the IPv4 address is then either set to a CGNAT IP by the carrier or set statically by ModemManager to 192.0.0.2 with gateway on the modem itself as 192.0.0.1.
+Obviously neither IPv4 address would be publicly routable address space so there's no use bridging it to OPNSense WAN.
 Furthermore, the IPv6 address assigned by the carrier to the modem interface appears to be behind carrier grade NAT (CGNAT) and/or otherwise blocking unsolicited inbound traffic on IPv6 (i.e. one cannot host anything on the LAN which must be accessed from the Internet.
 More info here: https://community.t-mobile.com/tv-home-internet-7/home-internet-service-ipv6-traffic-is-all-filtered-even-when-using-a-netgear-lte-router-no-port-forwarding-plz-fix-34310).

 On top of that, the carrier assigned IPv6 address is a /64 prefix in which Prefix Delegation, Router Advertisement or other means must be used in order connect LAN clients to the Internet (See: https://datatracker.ietf.org/doc/html/rfc7278).
-This is quite painful to deal with without a clear benefit or reward for going through the hassle of configuring it all.
+This is an annoyance to deal with and without a clear benefit or reward for going through the hassle of configuring it all.
 The second reason a bridge or IPPT setup would be not worth it is because the default QMI (and MBIM) modes of our modem are 'raw-IP' protocols, not Ethernet.
 Thus, traditional bridging at layer 2 does not work because our 'wwan0' device created by ModemManager is not a true Ethernet device and cannot be used as such; it does not even have a MAC address assigned by default.
 From a layer 3 perspective things do not get much easier even with tools like 'relayd' since that also only considers Ethernet or WiFi devices as suitable members for its bridging capabilities.
 If one wanted to truly create a pseudo-bridge/half-bridge/IPPPT interface to be used as WAN on another router, then you would need to setup an additional DHCP server, configure static routes, and utilize proxy ARP to accomplish the task (See: https://forums.whirlpool.net.au/thread/2530290?p=18#r360).

 For me the "juice is not worth the squeeze" when it comes to configuring a bridge or IPPT as WAN to my main router, this may be different if your carrier handles IP addressing differently or you are running IPv6 in your LAN.
 I understasnd one size does not fit all here.
 However, if we look into what typical IPPT and bridge setups offer outside of a publicly addressable IP, it would be the bypass of firewall and associated routing on a device when using it as WAN on another router.
 For this, we can simply setup a DMZ on the RPi firewall which forwards all traffic from the modem interface to our statically assigned WAN IP in OPNSense.
 OpenWRT doesn't have a specific "DMZ" feature but under "Port Forwards" we have the ability to accomplish the same thing:
 <img src="https://github.com/hazarjast/5g_rpi4_build/blob/main/assets/2022-02-10_12h09_52.png" />